Fife Community Advisory Council

 Patient and public involvement and engagement in research helps us make sure we undertake research that makes a difference to peoples’ lives.
 More recently we have started thinking about a concept called co-production and how it might work when we involve patients and the public in research.
 The key principles are sharing power, including all perspectives and skills, respecting and valuing the knowledge of all those working together, reciprocity, and building and maintaining relationships (Hickey et al 2018).

 For Researchers: Are you interested in discussing your research ideas with the Fife Community Advisory Council?
 Do you wish to have a laypersons’ perspective on your proposal?
 Would you like to have a public partner on your study team?
 Or do you have any other queries that the Community Advisory Council can help with?
-If so, please contact Karen Hunter for more information (firstname.lastname@example.org).
+If so, please contact the School of Medicine Research Support Team for more information on email@example.com.

 For community members: We’re always delighted to welcome new members to the group.
-If you are a member of the pubic interested in joining the Fife Community Advisory Council, or if you have questions for the group?
-Please do contact me, Karen Hunter (email@example.com).
+If you are a member of the pubic interested in joining the Fife Community Advisory Council, or if you have questions for the group, please contact the Research Support Team on firstname.lastname@example.org.

 Frank Sullivan, University of St Andrews